marcandrysco/AudioManipProg/core/doc/efx/gain.md

 The `Boost` increases the input signal by `val` decibels.
 Negative values will cut the signal.

-he `Cut` decreases the input signal by `val` decibels.
+The `Cut` decreases the input signal by `val` decibels.
 Negatives values will boost the signal.

+The `Thru` and `Mute` objects are gain effects that pass through or completely mute the signal.
+Note that these are objects and not constructors, they cannot be passed any parameters.

 ### Detailed Operation